Originally a Saxon town, Ethelfleda, daughter of King

 Warwick Castle was purchased by the Tussauds Group in 1978.
 It is now a major tourist attraction but the stronghold is also protected as a Scheduled Ancient Monument and Grade I listed building.

+Warwick Castle is a great day out.
 Set in 64 acres of beautiful grounds and gardens, there is a lot to see and do from live shows, watching birds of prey to visiting the very scary Castle Dungeons.
-So grab yourself a map as soon as you arrive and plan your visit.

-advance and get your timed tickets to visit the Princess Tower as soon as you
+Check out the schedule of Castle Tours and Shows.
+Ideally you would have done your homework and organised your entrance tickets in advance and get your timed tickets to visit the Princess Tower as soon as you arrive.

 The Great Hall is the largest room in the castle.
 First